akka/akka/akka-docs/rst/java/http/routing-dsl/directives/marshalling-directives/entity.rst

 The following example uses ``spray-json`` to unmarshall a json request into a simple ``Person`` class.
 It utilizes ``SprayJsonSupport`` via the ``PersonJsonSupport`` object as the in-scope unmarshaller.
-TODO: Add example snippet.
-..
-.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/MarshallingDirectivesExamplesSpec.scala
-   :snippet: person-case-class
-TODO: Add example snippet.
-..
-.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/MarshallingDirectivesExamplesSpec.scala
-   :snippet: person-json-support

-TODO: Add example snippet.
+TODO: Add example snippets.
-..
-.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/MarshallingDirectivesExamplesSpec.scala
-   :snippet: example-entity-with-json

 It is also possible to use the ``entity`` directive to obtain raw ``JsValue`` ( spray-json_ ) objects, by simply using ``as[JsValue]``, or any other JSON type for which you have marshallers in-scope.

 TODO: Add example snippet.
-..
-.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/MarshallingDirectivesExamplesSpec.scala
-   :snippet: example-entity-with-raw-json

 .. _spray-json: https://github.com/spray/spray-json